Why Hospitals Are So Slow to Release Medical Records

-The complete guide to medical record retrieval in legal practice — from HIPAA authorizations and state fee schedules to same-day retrieval and provider discovery.
+The complete guide to medical record retrieval in legal practice, from HIPAA authorizations and state fee schedules to retrieval speed and provider discovery.

 Medical records are the evidentiary foundation of nearly every personal injury, medical malpractice, and mass tort case.
 They establish causation, document treatment timelines, quantify damages, and ultimately determine case value.
-Yet for most law firms, obtaining those records remains one of the most frustrating bottlenecks in litigation — a process defined by long wait times, unpredictable costs, and fragmented provider networks.
+Yet for most law firms, obtaining those records remains one of the most frustrating bottlenecks in litigation: long wait times, unpredictable costs, and fragmented provider networks.

 This guide covers the full landscape of medical record retrieval in legal practice: how the process works, where it breaks down, and what firms can do to get records faster and more reliably.